project-chip/connectedhomeip/docs/guides/darwin.md

 ## Setup Requirements

-#### Matter functionality is currently a Developer Preview, current enablement requirements include:
+#### Matter functionality is currently a Developer Preview, current requirements include:

 -   An iPhone or iPad running iOS/iPadOS at least 15.6.
 You will need to install a profile on it (instructions below).
 -   An Apple TV running at least tvOS 15.6.
 You will need to install a profile on it (instructions below).
 If you have multiple Apple TVs, you will need to install the profile on all of them.
--   The iPhone or iPad with the Matter enablement profile must belong to the same iCloud account as the Apple TV with the Matter enablement profile.
+-   The iPhone or iPad with the Matter profile must belong to the same iCloud account as the Apple TV with the Matter profile.
 -   A test iCloud account is highly recommended for Matter development to avoid interference with existing homes.